SteveRodkiss/srcoder_thirdperson_controller/readme.md

 ## Instructions

-1. Set up the actions in your Project Settings->Input Map You need:
+1. Set up the actions in your Project Settings->Input Map
+You need to set up:
 "up"
 "down"
 "left"